bitcointranscripts/bitcointranscripts/advancing/2021/static-invoices-in-lightning:-a-deep-dive-and-comparison-of-bolt11-invoices-lnurl-offers-and-amp.md

 Just if you're looking at arguments on Twitter, these are kind of the things that people argue about.
 Okay, so the first is how important is this proof of payment?
 So I've been speaking about how current Bolt11 invoicing has a kind of semi-weak proof of payment.
-AMP doesn't really have one yet, right?
+AMP doesn't really have one yet.
 Taproot and PTLCs changes things.
 And then offers us a really strong proof of payment.